thegrumpys/odop/docs/Help/DesignTypes/pcyl.md

 #### Piston-Cylinder Design Type

+The Piston Cylinder design type is a small demonstration problem.
+As a design problem, it is interesting because it illustrates competing objectives.
+It can be used to show all the main features of the software including Search, Seek and Trade.

-This is a place-holder for the description of the Piston-Cylinder design type.
+This diagram illustrates the basic design variables:

+< link to graphic goes here >